Decluttering Sentimental Items – How To

 Display treasured memories in your home.

-I was helping Jim and his family organize their home.
+I was helping Jim and his family in Aurora organize their home.
 In the basement were many items stored in boxes, collecting dust and creating clutter.
 We found a guitar that belonged to Jim’s father which he wasn’t ready to let go.
 In the upstairs of the home we designated a small bedroom that Jim and his son would use as a music room.
 We set up and displayed the guitar as apart of the rooms décor.
 It was no longer clutter.
 Jim and his son were able to play music, share memories and stories about a father and a grandfather.
 Jim’s father would not be forgotten.

 Make quilts out of old t-ships, logos from ball caps, etc. Check out Pinterest.
 There are loads of ideas on how to create these kinds of projects and more.
 Not a sewer…you can find quilters to do these projects on your behalf.